somedatapacket/docs.humio.com/content/walkthroughs/bro.md

 If there is data in the Bro log files, Filebeat will start shipping the data to Humio.
-Go to the bro dataspace in Humio and data should be streaming in.
+Go to the bro repository in Humio and data should be streaming in.
 Filebeat starts shipping data from the start of the file.
 If data is old, widen the default search interval in Humio.
-To see data flowing into Humio in realtime, select a timeinterval of "1m window".
+To see data flowing into Humio in realtime, select a time interval of "1m window".
 This will "tail" the data as it arrives in Humio.

-## Search Bro data
+## Search Bro Data

 With everything in place, Bro data is streaming into Humio.

 In the above Filebeat configuration events are given a `#path` tag describing from which file they originate.
 To search for data from the `http.log`:

 ```
 #path=http
 ```

 Or search data from the `conn.log`

 ```
 #path=conn
 ```

 Just leave out the `#path` filter to search across all files.
 For example we could count how many events we have in the different files:

 ```
-groupby(#path, function=count())
+groupBy(#path, function=count())
 ```

 Or show the event distribution over time

 ```
 timechart(#path, unit="1/minute")
 ```

 If you are new to Humio and its search capabilities, try the online tutorial.
 There is a link to the tutorial in the top right corner of the Humio UI.

-## Bro dashboards
+## Bro Dashboards

 We have created two example dashboards.
 You can add them to your Humio installation by running this [script](/bro-files/bro-add-dashboards.sh)
 Before running the script set the right values for the parameters at the top

 {{% notice note %}}
 ***Make the script executable***
 ```
 chmod +x <path_to_script>/bro-add-dashboards.sh
 ```